geonetwork/doc/source/user-guide/harvesting/harvesting-wfs-features.rst

-- **Category for subtemplates** - When fragments are saved to GeoNetwork as subtemplates they will be assigned to the category selected here.
+- **Category for subtemplates** - When fragments are saved to |project_name| as subtemplates they will be assigned to the category selected here.

 More about turning the GetFeature Response into metadata fragments
 ``````````````````````````````````````````````````````````````````